Stirling Range National Park

 The rugged peaks, which rise to more than 1000 metres above sea level, feature stark cliff faces, sheltered gullies, magnificent views and a rich diversity of unique and colourful wildflowers.

 The peak of Bluff Knoll in the Stirling Ranges is a hugely popular day hike (around 4 hour return) and offers incredible views and access to numerous species of flora and fauna.
+It is about a 75 minute drive or 100km's from our Albany Hotel.

 In winter the peak of Bluff Knoll is the only spot in WA to ever have snow!
 It's a very rare occurence but many Western Australia's love to take the hike for their only chance of seeing real snow in Western Australia!